 As of the date of this Base Prospectus, the first part of the plan has been completed.
-Each of the estates of Glitnir, Landsbanki and Kaupthing reached formal composition agreements approving a composition proposal through which they would exit winding-up proceedings with their creditors at creditors' meetings held on 20 November 2015, 23 November 2015 and 24 November 2015, respectively.
-The Glitnir composition agreement was approved by the District Court of Reykjavík on 7 December 2015 and became final and binding on 14 December 2015, the Landsbanki composition agreement was approved by the District Court of Revkjavík on 18 December 2015 and became final and binding on 25 December 2015 and the Kaupthing Composition Agreement was approved by the District Court of Reykjavík on 15 December 2015 and became final and binding on 23 December 2015.
+Each of the estates of Glitnir, Landsbanki and Kaupthing reached formal composition agreements approving a composition proposal through which they would exit winding-up proceedings with their creditors at creditors' meetings held in 2015.
+All composition agreements were approved by the District Court of Reykjavík before the year ended 31 December 2015.
 To allow each of Glitnir, Landsbanki and Kaupthing to implement their respective composition agreements, the Icelandic Central Bank has granted them certain exemptions from the Capital Controls on the basis that Glitnir, Landsbanki and Kaupthing, have, among other things, made a "stability contribution" to the Icelandic Central Bank.
 This stability contribution is intended to assist in maintaining stability in the Icelandic economy following the assumed negative impact of the composition agreements on the balance of payments and economic recovery programme for Iceland.
-The stability contribution varies between the estates, with the largest payment made by Glitnir, including transfer of its shares in Íslandsbanki, and smaller payments made by Kaupthing and Landsbanki.
-Following the completion of the Kaupthing Composition Agreement, Kaupthing continued to hold 87 per cent. of the Bank's shares through its wholly owned subsidiary Kaupskil, which decreased to 57.9 per cent. with the sale of a 29.1 per cent. stake in the Bank through a private placement in March 2017.
-However, a profit-sharing agreement is in place whereby the proceeds from any future sale of the Bank will be divided between Kaupthing and the Icelandic government, in proportions which will vary depending on the proceeds of any such sale, and will form part of Kaupthing's stability contribution.
+The stability contribution varies between the estates, with the largest payment made by Glitnir, including the transfer of its shares in Íslandsbanki, and smaller payments made by Kaupthing and Landsbanki.
+Following the completion of the Kaupthing Composition Agreement, Kaupthing continued to hold 87 per cent. of the Bank's shares through its wholly owned subsidiary Kaupskil, until March 2017.
+Kaupthing's shareholding has since decreased to 57.9 per cent. with the sale of a 29.1 per cent. stake in the Bank through a private placement in March 2017, to 57.4 per cent. upon the exercise of certain options in September 2017 and to 55.6 per cent. through a further private placement in February 2018.
+Kaupthing's shareholding in the Bank further decreased to 32.67 per cent. following the initial public offering of shares in the Bank on 31 May 2018 and the subsequent listing of the Bank's shares in Iceland and Sweden in June 2018.
+A profit-sharing agreement is in place whereby the proceeds from any sale of Kaupthing's shares in the Bank will be divided between Kaupthing and the Icelandic government, in proportions which will vary depending on the proceeds of any such sale, and will form part of Kaupthing's stability contribution.

 As part of the implementation of the second part of the plan Act No. 37/2016 on the Treatment of Kronadenominated Assets Subject to Special Restrictions (the Krona Asset Act) was enacted on 23 May 2016.
-The Krona Asset Act seeks to address treatment of specified assets denominated in Icelandic Krona, defined as Offshore Krona Assets in article 2(1) of the Krona Asset Act.
+The Krona Asset Act seeks to address the treatment of specified assets denominated in Icelandic Krona, defined as Offshore Krona Assets in article 2(1) of the Krona Asset Act.
 Offshore Krona Assets, which are currently subject to the Capital Controls and total over ISK 300 billion, include various assets and funds denominated in Icelandic Krona, owned or held by non-resident parties (as defined in the Foreign Exchange Act).
 They are considered by the Minister of Finance and Economic Affairs as assets likely to leave the Icelandic economy, with potentially negative consequences for financial stability.
 The aim of the Krona Asset Act, therefore, was for the Icelandic Central Bank to hold a foreign currency auction in which all owners of Offshore Krona Assets were given the option of exchanging these assets for euros at a particular exchange rate.
 Any Offshore Krona Assets not exchanged in the foreign currency auction held are subject to restrictions, as further set out in the Krona Asset Act.